newyusir/chrono-s_camera/README.md

 1. press hotkey to start capture (default is win + rshift)

-1. scroll (do not scroll too fast, it might skip important flames)
+1. scroll (do not scroll too fast, it might skip important frames)

 1. press hotkey again to finish capture